SalsaBoy990/basestats/README.md

 to calculate stats from simple arrays, objects, and JSON.

 For the MongoDB example, follow these instructions:
-1. Get JSON data from url, save it as a json file by running this script npm mongo-database-sample
+1. Get JSON data from url, save it as a json file by running this script: `npm mongo-database-sample`

 2. After that you have to import this file to the mongo database.
 Run this command (in one line):
   `mongoimport -db basestats-demo --collection books --type json --file books.json`

 3. And finally, run `npm example-mongo`.
 Otherwise, this example won't work!

 Note: I use the module called **mongoose** for the example.
 However, you need to have mongo installed on your computer.
-Just in case if you are new to MongoDB:
+Just in case you are new to MongoDB:

 ### Install MongoDB on your computer

-*[Download the installer](https://www.mongodb.org/dl/win32/x86_64-2008plus-ssl).
+* [Download the installer](https://www.mongodb.org/dl/win32/x86_64-2008plus-ssl).
 I use this version on Windows 7:

-mongodb-win32-x86_64-2008plus-ssl-3.2.9-signed.msi
+`mongodb-win32-x86_64-2008plus-ssl-3.2.9-signed.msi`

 * Install it in a folder like this: `C:\mongodb`
 * Create the following folders inside `C:\mongodb`: `data/db` and `log`
-* Add `C:\mongodb\bin` to the PATH variable if needed, or go to the directory and

-run this command:
+* Add `C:\mongodb\bin` to the PATH variable if needed, or go to the directory and run this command:

 `mongod --directoryperdb --dbpath C:\mongodb\data\db --logpath C:\mongodb\log\mongo.log --logappend --install`